lanrat/homeplate/README.md

 ### Debugging

+#### Touchpad Sensitivity

+On some devices, the touchpads can be overly sensitive.
+This can cause lots of phantom touch events preventing the Homeplate from going into sleep and using up a lot of power.

+The touchpad sensitivity is set in hardware by resistors, but the touch sensors are calibrated on bootup when the Device first gets power.
+I have found that USB power can mess with this calibration.
+If you are using battery power, restarting the Homeplate (by using the power switch on the side of the PCB) without USB power attached is enough to fix the sensitivity.

+Alternatively, the touchpads can be completely disabled by setting `#define TOUCHPAD_ENABLE false` in `config.h`.

+#### Waveform

 If you get the following error while booting your inkplate, run the [Inkplate_Wavefrom_EEPROM_Programming](https://github.com/e-radionicacom/Inkplate-Arduino-library/tree/master/examples/Inkplate10/Others/Inkplate_Wavefrom_EEPROM_Programming) example to update your Inkplate's waveform.

 ```text